By Greg Illes

 But what about those times and places where burning a pile of wood isn’t going to work so well?
-Maybe there’s no wood to be had or (most often these drought-ridden days) open fires are simply not allowed.
+Maybe there’s no wood to be had or open fires are simply not allowed.
+Or you don’t want to smoke out your neighbors.
 There’s even that lazy camper problem, where it’s just a bit too much trouble to prepare the fire ring, split some wood, arrange the kindling and get the pesky thing going.
 Then there’s the specter of putting it out, thoroughly and safely, when fire-time is over.
 Precious water is needed to extinguish a fire properly and safely.

 When you really would like a half hour by the fire but circumstances are against it, try out a propane campfire.
 We resisted doing this for several years (who wants a “fake” campfire?), but finally bought one — and were surprised at how pleasant a fire it makes.

-There are many brands, and because we didn’t know for sure if we’d like it, we bought a cheap one for $80 on Amazon.
+There are many brands, and because we didn’t know for sure if we’d like it, we bought an inexpensive one on Amazon.
 It came with lava rocks (most do), and makes an okay fire which we use as our “backup” or “quickie” campfire.
 We added ceramic logs in place of some of the lava rocks, and that definitely gives it better aesthetics.